← Back to Blog Sensory Feeding

 We do not often think of it this way, but eating is one of the most sensory-intensive things we ask our bodies to do.
 Before food even reaches the mouth, the brain is processing visual information (what it looks like), olfactory information (what it smells like), and sometimes auditory information (the sizzle, the crunch).
 Once food is in the mouth, tactile and oral-motor processing take over — the texture, the temperature, the way it moves, the way it breaks apart.

 For most children, this sensory input is processed automatically and without distress.
-But for children with sensory processing sensitivities or differences, some or all of these sensory channels can be heightened, dampened, or inconsistent — and that changes the entire experience of eating.
-Sometimes making it unbearable even.
+But for children with sensory processing differences, some or all of these sensory channels can be heightened, dampened, or inconsistent — and that changes the entire experience of eating in exactly the same way.

 What sensory feeding difficulties look like

-Sensory-based feeding difficulties can present in many different ways, and no two children experience them exactly the same way.
+Sensory-based feeding difficulties can present in many different ways, and no two children look exactly the same.
 But there are some common patterns I see regularly in my clinic in Sevenoaks:

 Texture selectivity

 This is one of the most common presentations.
-A child may only accept foods within a very narrow texture range — often smooth and crunchy, rarely mixed or with lumps or bits.
+A child may only accept foods within a very narrow texture range — often smooth or crunchy, rarely mixed.
 Foods that combine textures (a pie with pastry and filling, cereal that goes soft in milk, fruit with seeds, soup with soft lumpy cooked vegetables, “wet” vegetables like cucumber) can feel unpredictable and overwhelming.
 The child is not choosing to be selective — their tactile processing is making certain textures feel genuinely unpleasant or even distressing.

 Smell sensitivity

 Some children are very sensitive to the smell of food, sometimes to the point where being in the same room as certain foods feels overwhelming.
-Strong smells, such as fish, eggs, or cooked vegetables, can trigger gagging or obvious distress.
-Environments like school lunch rooms, where many different foods are being eaten at once, can be particularly difficult because of the intensity and mixture of smells.
-This can also make family mealtimes challenging when different foods are being cooked in the kitchen or served at the table.
+Strong smells, such as fish, eggs, or cooked vegetables, may trigger a gag reflex or visible distress.
+This can make family mealtimes especially challenging when different foods are being served.

 Visual sensitivity